tenick/time-tracking-dashboard-main/README.md

 # Frontend Mentor - Time tracking dashboard solution

+Just some quick challenge to refresh grid and flexbox concepts.
 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents